 This eight-week study program will give a general introduction to Japanese culture, history and religion.
 It will also introduce basic principles for sharing the gospel in the midst of the Japanese culture.

 There is no charge for taking this course except for the cost of the three textbooks.
 However, there is a required $25 (US) deposit, to be received before the beginning of the classes.
 This deposit will be returned upon completion of the class requirements.
 Also, the course is conducted as independent learning, with on-line interaction and several video conferencing events, so you can participate wherever you live.

 Format for Course:

 i.
 Understanding Japan Through The Eyes Of Christian Faith; (Fifth Edition), 2014. $14.95 at Amazon.
-A PDF downloaded version is available from Don Wright.
+A PDF downloaded version is available for $6 from Don Wright.

 iii.
 How to Share the Good News With Your Japanese Friend, Mark Reasoner.
 A print copy and PDF file can be purchased here.

 iv.
 Operation Japan, A Prayer Guide for Japan, Fifth Edition.
 You may purchase the paperback version or ebook version at Amazon.
 Also, a pdf version can be purchased from RJC Academy for $5.00.
 The digital version is available as a download from Don Wright.
 This updated version includes pictures and greatly expanded content and is linked with the internet for additional information.

 Two interviews with Japanese and one with foreigner.
 If a Japanese person is not available, a contact will be provided.